pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Events

 Pravega's client API allows applications to read and write data in Pravega using **Event**.
-An Event is a set of bytes within a stream.
+An event is a set of bytes within a stream.
 Events are represented as a set of bytes.
 For _e.g.,_ an event could be as simple as a small number of bytes containing a temperature reading from an IoT sensor composed of a timestamp, a metric identifier and a value or an event could be web log data associated with a user click on a website.
 Applications make sense of events using standard Java _serializers_ and _deserializers_, allowing them to read and write objects in Pravega similar to reading and writing objects from files.

 Every event has a **Routing Key**.
-A Routing Key is a string used by developers to group similar events.
+A routing key is a string used by developers to group similar events.
 A routing key is often derived from data naturally occurring in the event, like "customer-id" or "machine-id" or a declared/user-defined string.
 For _e.g.,_ routing key could be a date (to group Events together by time) or it could be a IoT sensor id (to group Events by machine).
 A routing key is important in defining the read and write semantics that Pravega guarantees.

 ## Writers, Readers, ReaderGroups <a name= "writer"></a>